sobolevn/sobole-zsh-theme/README.md

 ![sobole.zsh-theme](https://raw.githubusercontent.com/sobolevn/sobole-zsh-theme/master/showcases/ls-colors-dark.png)

-There are multiple examples provided in the [showcases directory](/showcases).
+There are more examples provided in the [showcases directory](/showcases).

 ## Installation